Andreas Mikkelsen on His WRC Return: “A Tough but Enjoyable Rally Awaits Us” - The Checkered Flag

 “Often there are rocks on the road and it becomes heavily rutted on the second pass.
 This puts extra focus on tyre management.
 Starting position is also a key factor with those running later benefitting from the cleaning effect.
 A tough but enjoyable rally awaits us.”

-So far this season, Mikkelsen has a best result of second on Rally Argentina back in April and has previously been replaced by the Korean team for both Rally Portugal and the Tour de Corse.
+So far this season, Mikkelsen has a best result of second on Rally Argentina back in April and has previously been replaced in Hyundai Motorsport’s line-up for both Rally Portugal and the Tour de Corse earlier this year.